Malaysia's CTOS targets $292 mln IPO in third quarter, sources say

 Both pointed to robust appetite for the offering, even at the early stages of structuring the deal.

+CTOS referred to its draft prospectus when Reuters reached out for a comment.

-In a draft prospectus filed last week with markets regulator Securities Commission, the company, which provides credit information and analytics solutions, did not say how much it planned to raise.
+In the draft prospectus filed last week with the markets regulator Securities Commission, the credit information and analytics solutions provider did not disclose how much it planned to raise.

-The IPO proceeds were earmarked to repay bank borrowings and make acquisitions within three years, it said in the prospectus.
+It said the IPO proceeds were earmarked to repay bank borrowings and make acquisitions within three years.

 Last year the firm acquired CIBI Information Inc in the Philippines and a stake of 20% in Thailand's Business Online Public Company Limited BOLm.BK.

-The firm's largest shareholder, private equity firm Creador, will sell half of its 80% stake through the exercise, as will the firm's founders, who own 20%, another source said.
+The firm's existing shareholders, private equity firm Creador and the founders are selling half of their stakes on a pro-rata basis, CTOS Group Chief Executive Officer Dennis Martin said in an email.

-Creador declined to comment.
-Last year, it took another of its portfolio firms, Mr DIY Group MRDI.KL, public in a 1.5 billion ringgit IPO, which the sources say has helped bolster investors' confidence regarding the CTOS listing.
+Creador, which owns 80% of the company, declined to comment.
+Last year, it took another of its portfolio firms, Mr DIY Group MRDI.KL, public in a 1.5 billion ringgit IPO, which the sources say has helped bolster investors' confidence regarding CTOS' listing.

 Home improvement retailer Mr DIY was Malaysia's largest IPO in three years when it listed last October, and its shares have risen more than 140% since.